pbakka/dnsserver/README.md

 Select two different machines one as primary and other as slave.

+Add Client host ip address and name under the clients section of the inventory file

 **Fill in the inventory file with IP address**

 ## [master]